hurwitzlab/stampede-template/README.md

 I typically have these directories in each Github repo for my apps:

-* scripts: code I write that I want to call in my app
+* *scripts*: code I write that I want to call in my app
-* singularity: files to build the Singularity container
+* *singularity*: files to build the Singularity container
-* stampede: files needed to create and kick off the app
+* *stampede* files needed to create and kick off the app

 In this repo, I also have included a "misc" directory with utility programs I've written which you may find useful.